fjc-oai/fjc-oai.github.io/_posts/2024-12-27-year-end-summary.markdown

 * Build up expertise in Perf optimization, grow knowledges in kernel, comm, ML codesign
+* Observe others more, especially those who excel, to learn from them.
-* Increase involvement in big run workstreams, establish more connections with ML and system folks
+* Increase involvement in big run workstreams.
+Build more connection with ML folks.
 * Seek opportunities to own a raw problem, innovate cutting-edge techniques